akinmustafa/awesome-unity-games/README.md

 Feel free to open an issue or let me know on Discord.

 ### Supporting
-Contributions are welcome also you can leave a star if you appreciate the work put into this repository.
+Contributions are welcome and you can also leave a star if you appreciate the work done in this repository...